farisachugthai/viconf/.config/nvim/README.rst

 In addition, let is best used when an  expression requires evaluating a variable of some sort.

-.. todo::  Show the example of setting python_prog_host based on the VIRTUAL_ENV env var.
+.. todo::  Show the example of setting python_prog_host based on  :envvar:`VIRTUAL_ENV`

 Whitespace in Options
 ~~~~~~~~~~~~~~~~~~~~~